piskvorky/smart_open/README.rst

 	client = Client(credentials=credentials)
 	fin = open('gs://gcp-public-data-landsat/index.csv.gz', transport_params=dict(client=client))

-ASB Credentials
+Azure Credentials
 ---------------
-``smart_open`` uses the ``azure-storage-blob`` library to talk to ASB.
+``smart_open`` uses the ``azure-storage-blob`` library to talk to Azure Blob Storage.
 By default, ``smart_open`` will defer to ``azure-storage-blob`` and let it take care of the credentials.

-To override this behavior, pass a ``azure.storage.blob.BlobServiceClient`` object as a transport parameter to the ``open`` function.
+Azure Blob Storage does not have any ways of inferring credentials therefore, passing a ``azure.storage.blob.BlobServiceClient`` object as a transport parameter to the ``open`` function is required.
-You can `customize the credentials <https://docs.microsoft.com/en-us/azure/storage/common/storage-samples-python#authentication>`__ when constructing the client. ``smart_open`` will then use the client when talking to ASB.
-To follow allow with the example below, `refer to Azure's guide <https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python#copy-your-credentials-from-the-azure-portal>`__ to setting up GCS authentication with a service account.
+You can `customize the credentials <https://docs.microsoft.com/en-us/azure/storage/common/storage-samples-python#authentication>`__ when constructing the client. ``smart_open`` will then use the client when talking to.
+To follow allow with the example below, `refer to Azure's guide <https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python#copy-your-credentials-from-the-azure-portal>`__ to setting up authentication.

 .. code-block:: python